 There are a few more tips to keep in mind if your plans include wood, tile or some other material that doesn't require professional installation:

 - Maintain a 1/8-inch expansion gap around the perimeter of the backsplash to prevent buckling, cracking and lifting of the backsplash material.
-After the installation is complete, caulk this gap with flexible silicone caulk.
+After the installation is complete, caulk this gap with silicone caulk.

 - Use adhesive appropriate for the material you're installing.
 You typically attach tiles with thinset mortar, but you can also use water-soluble mastic, which tends to hold tiles more securely while it's wet.
 Use construction adhesive for wood and other materials.